Trains from Boston to Salt Lake City

 Please visit our COVID-19 Travel Guide for more information on all carrier policies and the latest travel advisories issued by every U.S. state, Canadian province, and European country.

-How long is the train journey from Syracuse to Salt Lake City?
+How long is the train journey from Boston to Salt Lake City?

-The distance between Syracuse and Salt Lake City is approximately 1831 miles, or 2947 kilometers.
-The average train journey between these two cities takes 54 hours and 45 minutes, although the absolute fastest you could get there is 51 hours,
+The distance between Boston and Salt Lake City is approximately 2094 miles, or 3369 kilometers.
+The average train journey between these two cities takes 60 hours and 12 minutes, although the absolute fastest you could get there is 60 hours and 8 minutes.

 Looking for ways to pass the time?
 Most trains are equipped with Wi-Fi, which means you can stream music, browse social media or get some work done during your ride.
 That said, in case your train has a spotty signal, or is among the few without Wi-Fi, we also recommend downloading TV shows and movies to your mobile device in advance of your trip.
 That way the ride will fly by whatever the Wi-Fi situation.